21. Java IO

 This flowchart visualizes the process: opening the file, reading byte by byte, processing each byte (here, printing its hex value), and closing the file when finished.

-blocks for robust code.
+Remember to handle potential exceptions (like the file not existing) using try-catch blocks for robust code.
 For more detailed information and advanced features, refer to the official Java documentation: Oracle Java Documentation on FileInputStream.
-Always handle files responsibly and clean up after yourself, closing your FileInputStream
+Always handle files responsibly and clean up after yourself, closing your FileInputStream when youโre done. ๐

-Understanding Javaโs FileOutputStream
+Understanding Javaโs FileOutputStream ๐พ

-class in Java is your trusty tool for writing raw binary data directly to a file.
+The FileOutputStream class in Java is your trusty tool for writing raw binary data directly to a file.
 Think of it as a pipeline connecting your program to a file, allowing you to send bytes of information for permanent storage.
 Unlike text-based streams, it doesnโt handle character encoding; it deals with the pure, unadulterated bytes.

 Writing Binary Data ๐